tamtran1/DeveloperChallenge/README.md

 - Your solution will be judged for correctness, performance, and style
 - You may use any language you'd like, but you can only use standard libraries
 - Your solution must be your own original work

+## Instruction for build and run developer challenge solution